Reproduced in full:

 To ensure students, prospective students and recently graduated students are provided an equitable approach to address harassment, discrimination or violation of rights.

-A. If a student alleges that he/she was subjected to harassment or discrimination or that his/her basic civil rights were violated or privacy invaded, he/she may file a complaint within sixty (60) days of the incident to the Question & Answer Center or the Dean of Student Development.
+A. If a student alleges that he/she was subjected to harassment or discrimination or that his/her basic civil rights were violated or privacy invaded, he/she may file a complaint within sixty (60) days of the incident to the Question & Answer Center or the Student Development Office.

-1. The Dean will arrange a meeting with the student who, at the time of this meeting, will provide a written account of the alleged incident(s), providing details, such as time, place, and names of witnesses, if applicable.
+1. The Student Development Office will arrange a meeting with the student who, at the time of this meeting, will provide a written or verbal account of the alleged incident(s), providing details, such as time, place, and names of witnesses, if applicable.
 An investigation will follow, and the complainant will be contacted within thirty (30) days once the investigation has concluded and finding reached.

 B. To the extent permitted by law, the College will protect the complaint confidentiality.
 Application of this procedure for student grievances will be consistent for all students.
 Retaliation toward any student filing a grievance will not be tolerated by the College.

-D. The Chief Academic Officer or the College Counsel will review the student’s appeal and render a decision.
-Once a decision is reached, the student will be contacted within thirty (30) business days.
+D. The student may appeal the decision to the Chief Student Development Officer.
+The Chief Student Development Officer will consult with the Chief Academic Officer or the College Counsel to review the student’s appeal and render a decision.
+Once a final decision is reached, the student will be contacted within thirty (30) business days.

-E. Any student who witnessed sexual harassment should immediately report any incident to the Office of Student Development, the Human Resources Office, or the Chair of the Equity Committee.
+E. Any student who witnessed sexual harassment should immediately report any incident to the Campus Safety Office, Student Development Office, the Human Resources Office, or the Equity and Inclusion Office.